 Some policies come with the option of reducing your premium via an excess or co-payment.
 With an excess, you’ll pay an amount upfront if you’re admitted to hospital.
 A co-payment is an amount you agree to pay each day towards your hospital stay.
 There can be advantages to doing it either way.

 Some covers offer benefits specifically for kids, which can make a big difference to the cost of a hospital stay or a visit to the dentist or optometrist.
 For instance, Bupa family packages don’t include an excess if your kids are admitted to hospital.
-Plus for most kids’ visits to a Members First dentist, physio or optometrist, you’ll have nothing more to pay on the day (for most services; up to your yearly limits)^.
+Plus for most kids’ visits to a Members First dentist, physio or optometrist, you’ll have nothing more to pay on the day (up to your yearly limits)^.

 Health cover can be a great support when you’re sick and need it most, but does your policy provide any value beyond that?
 Be sure to take a look at any extra support your insurer provides.
 Bupa members can access various support programs and discount partners.
-We’ve also teamed up with the 13SICK National Home Doctor Service to give our members complimentary access to their After Hours Plus membership.
-This means that when you need urgent medical care after-hours and book a bulk-billed home visit, should you require commonly prescribed medications, they will be provided on the spot at no cost.
+We’ve also teamed up with the National Home Doctor Service to give our member’s access to After Hours Plus.
+That means if a doctor is needed after hours, common medications can be prescribed on the spot at no cost.

 If you’re thinking of changing your cover or moving to another insurer, the good news is that you may not have to re-serve waiting periods if you switch to an equivalent or lower level of cover.